Amazon Redshift snapshots and backups - Amazon Redshift

 Working with snapshots and backups in Amazon Redshift Serverless

 Amazon Redshift Serverless, like a provisioned cluster, enables you to take a backup as a point-in-time representation of the objects and data in the namespace.
 There are two types of backups in Amazon Redshift Serverless: snapshots that are manually created and recovery points that Amazon Redshift Serverless creates automatically.
-You can find more information about working with snapshots for Amazon Redshift Serverless at Working with snapshots and recovery points.
+You can find more information about working with snapshots for Amazon Redshift Serverless at Snapshots and recovery points.

 You can also restore a snapshot from a provisioned cluster to a serverless namespace.
 For more information, see Restoring a serverless namespace from a snapshot.